Section Two

 https://www.ushistory.org/valleyforge/history/rock.html

-On December 19, 1924, J. Aubrey Anderson, Esq. spoke at the Presentation of the Overhanging Rock in Gulph Mills to the Valley Forge Historical Society.
-His remarks give insight to the significance of this historic rock and the brief encampment there.
-After efforts had been made to have the Rock removed to “improve” the thoroughfare, Mrs. J. Aubrey Anderson purchased the famous “hanging rock” along with the adjoining ground and conveyed to the Valley Forge Historical Society, specifically for its “perpetual preservation.”
+On December 19, 1924, the anniversary of the Continental Army’s march to the Valley Forge Encampment, J. Aubrey Anderson, Esq. spoke at the Presentation of the Overhanging Rock in Gulph Mills to the Valley Forge Historical Society.
+To protect this historic rock from removal, Mrs. J. Aubrey Anderson had purchased the famous “hanging rock” along with the adjoining ground and conveyed it to the Valley Forge Historical Society, specifically for its “perpetual preservation.”

 December 18, 1777